 If you're reading this, you may be looking at taking the first steps towards counselling.
-Talking therapy is for anyone, whether you feel you're going through a bad time or experiencing emotional problems that you may find difficulty in resolving on your own.
-Many of us find it easier to cope after engaging in therapy, it's an investment in our wellbeing.
+Talking therapy is for anyone, whether you feel you're going through a difficult or unusual time or experiencing emotional problems that you may see as being hard to resolve on your own.
+Many of us find it easier to cope after engaging in therapy, it can be an investment in our wellbeing.

-Working as a psychotherapist, relationship therapist, psychosexual therapist, supervisor, coach and trainer, I see people who are experiencing anxiety, general anxiety disorder, low mood/depression, psychosexual issues, going through the menopause, relationship and family difficulties, grieving after a bereavement or loss of something significant, experiencing domestic abuse, long term illness, redundancy, trauma, and post-traumatic stress disorder (PTSD).
+Working as a psychotherapist, relationship therapist, psychosexual therapist, supervisor, coach and trainer, I see people who are experiencing anxiety, general anxiety disorder, sadness and low mood/depression, psychosexual issues, going through the menopause, relationship and family difficulties.
+Possibly grieving after a bereavement or loss of something significant, experiencing domestic abuse, long term illness, redundancy, trauma, and post-traumatic stress disorder (PTSD).

 As a coach I work independently and corporately with clients who want to achieve their objectives personally or relating to the workplace, whether it's for promotion, managing self-esteem or working towards professional goals.
 We're able to work together in helping you reach your potential and become more motivated and directional in your approach.

 Because many of us, at some point in our life, experience feelings that conflict with and affect our behaviour we may disengage and perhaps become distressed and may also become unsure about our direction.
 It’s not always easy to talk about feelings and emotions but I will offer you a safe and confidential place where you can talk freely and without fear of judgement.
 Therapy is an opportunity to talk about your concerns and in a way which you may not be able to do with your friends or family.
 Working together it may be that you're able to identify and make the changes in your life and improve on your wellbeing.

 Online counselling gives you the ability to engage in therapy from the convenience and familiarity of your own space, somewhere where you feel safe and comfortable and not overheard.
 It can be helpful if you work shifts, have a disability or have other full-time responsibilities that make it difficult to commit to regular on-going face to face sessions.